aramis-lab/clinicadl/docs/Train/Details.md

 Details of implementation corresponding to modules used in the provided architectures, autoencoder construction, transfer learning or training details are provided in this section.

+## Deterministic algorithms

+ClinicaDL allows to set the seed of the pseudo-random libraries used by the library (`numpy`, `random`, and `torch`).
+This seed is also used in train data loaders, to avoid [the randomness in data loading introduced by Pytorch](https://pytorch.org/docs/stable/data.html#data-loading-randomness).

+However, this is not sufficient to guarantee the exact reproducibility when using GPU (though the results will be more close than with two different seeds).
+To obtain exactly the same results with the same GPU environment, the user must specify the flag `--torch_deterministic`.
+This will force CUDA to use a deterministic behaviour, but at the cost of the computation time, or the memory use.

+!!! warning "Non-deterministic functions in Pytorch"
+    Pytorch library is currently improving the reproducibility of their methods, however all the functions do not have a reproducible equivalent yet.
+    If you want to be deterministic, you may need to adapt your architecture or wait until Pytorch implements the deterministic version of the function you need.

 ## Adaptive padding in pooling layers

 Pooling layers reduce the size of their input feature maps.